bossiemanuele/bossiemanuele.github.io/_portfolio/02_Capstone.md

 ## Performance

 The system was evaluated across multiple scenarios, including varying distances and environmental conditions.
-Results demonstrate the feasibility of **passive acoustic detection** with competitive accuracy and robustness.
+The following plot displays the accuracy as a function of the distance, and was used to test some Functional Requirements (FR) of the system.

 <img src='/images/DroneAccuracy.png'>